 Reject or delete unnecessary cookies

 - Cookies are small bits of computer code planted in your computer by most websites that you visit.
 They allow websites to collect and store information about your online activity and recognize your computer when you return or visit an affiliated site.
-For example, if you sign on to a website and obtain a user name and password, the cookies remember that information for you.
-Consult your browser's Help section to find out how to delete unnecessary or unwanted cookies.
+For example, if you sign on to a website and obtain a username and password, the cookies remember that information for you.
+To get rid of unwanted cookies, clear the cookies in your web browser.

 Safeguard important files and communications

 - You should always keep your information secure and private.

 - Secure your laptop, phone and other portable devices with a strong password that cannot be guessed easily.

 - Never use family names or birth dates as passwords.